hemanta212/blogger-cli/README.md

 ```
 $ curl -sSL https://hemanta212.github.io/blogger-cli/get_blogger.py | python
 ```
-Since blogger has alot of dependecies (nbconvert, jupyter), this custom installer will install in a virtualenv and add it to your path for global access!.
+Since blogger has alot of dependecies (nbconvert, jupyter), this custom installer will install them in a virtual environment and add it to your path for global access.

 ### Using pip
 ```
 pip install blogger-cli
 ```

-If you mainly use jupyter notebook, then you already have all the required dependencies although it is recommended to use `virutalenv`.
+If you mainly use jupyter notebooks, then you already have all the required dependencies although it is recommended to use `virutal environments`.

 ## 🚀 Getting Started
 Make a website repository and clone it to your computer.
 Now register your blog name with blogger
 ```$ blogger addblog <blogname>```
 and setup necessary configs.
 Now, If you have new site or empty site.
-You can get blogger default design and boiler plate.
+You can get blogger default design and boilerplate.
 ```
 $ blogger export blog_layout -b <blogname>
 ```